wcko87/beatoraja-english-guide/BMS-Overview.md

 7KEYS is the most common play mode in BMS.
 One advantage of the BMS file format is that it is human-readable and relatively easy to work with.
 This makes it possible to edit charts manually in a text editor, and also relatively easy to write a parser for the BMS file format.

+A unique feature of the BMS community is that all of the music used for the game is internally made by the community (using or playing illegally-sourced music is not allowed).
+This is partially driven by how all music in BMS are required to be fully [keysounded](#bms-charting).
+Refer to [BMS Community and Events](#bms-community) for more information.

 # What is a BMS Player?

 A BMS player is used to play BMS songs/charts.
 The first BMS player is BM98, first introduced in 1998, as its name implies.
 Some commonly used BMS players today are Lunatic Rave 2 (LR2), beatoraja, ruv-it, bemuse, etc. There are many other BMS players out there.